Its-Vichy/RevoltGenerator/README.md

 -----

-- Change your invite code in main.py, thread to.
+- Config settings in `config.json` then put your usernames / proxies.
 - If you need help join our [telegram](https://vu.fr/rca-discord)

 -----